In this article...

 The Admin role determines the set of responsibilities, as described below.

-NOTE: Each role has a default, pre-defined (by Higher Logic) set of permissions that determine its level of access within your Community site; each role's permissions are defined by Higher Logic and cannot be changed.
+NOTE: Each role has a default, pre-defined (by Higher Logic) set of permissions that determine its level of access within your site; each role's permissions are defined by Higher Logic and cannot be changed.

-- Super Admins have the highest level of access to a Community site: They can do everything Site and Community Admins can do and they have access to a host of Super Admin-only tools and functionality, all accessible from the Admin interface.
+- Super Admins have the highest level of access to a site: They can do everything Site and Community Admins can do and they have access to a host of Super Admin-only tools and functionality, all accessible from the Admin interface.

 - Community Admins can update their community's join and view permissions, add and remove Community Admin access, add new members, restrict and remove current members, run reports, email members, moderate Discussion and Library items, manage community events, manage any community Volunteer Opportunities, and more.